thoregraepel/thoregraepel.github.io/_pages/cv.md

 ------
 * Volt Europe: Data Analyst (2021-present)
   * Support the data analytics team with dashboarding for different parties within Volt.
+  * Used technologies: Python, PostgreSQL, and Google Data Studio

 * KLM/Run in the Sun Foundation: Volunteer Staff (2017)
   * Worked for one month as a volunteer for the KLM Curaçao Marathon, which was organised by the Run in the Sun Foundation.